LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ### Static path

-For example, to exactly match the `GET /clients/all` incoming requests, you can define this route:
+For example, to exactly match `GET /clients/all` incoming requests, you can define this route:

 ```
 GET   /clients              controllers.Clients.list()